captn3m0/sushigo/README.md

 The long term goal is to make it easily scriptable via a RPC-interface that hooks into something as described in [my ideas repo][ideas].

 Currently only supports the original game, and not Sushi Go Party.
+The following features are supported:

+1. Scoring of individual rounds and final scoring (desserts)
+2. Setup for 2-5 players

+Chopsticks are not yet implemented, and neither is the pick-pass mechanism.
+There are rigorous tests for the scoring algorithms though.

 You can find the complete rules at [the gamewright website][rules].